maryliusemail/How-Badly-Will-You-Lose---League-of-Legends/README.md

   frameborder="0"
 ></iframe>

 This p-value is well below the standard significance threshold of 0.05, so we **reject the null hypothesis**.
 This provides strong statistical evidence that early-game dominance (measured by kill difference at 15 minutes) is associated with significantly shorter game durations.
-In other words, early aggression often leads to quicker wins in League of Legends.
+This means that early aggression often leads to quicker wins in League of Legends.

 ## Framing a Prediction Problem